Tascano/receipt-processor/Readme.md

 For any tests on the API consider developing your examples by looking at curl_examples.txt file.

 ## Start
+Start building up on the directory

-Create a new virtual environment (optional but recommended) by running the following command:
+##### Create a new virtual environment (optional but recommended) by running the following command:

 ```
 $ python -m venv venv
 ```

-Activate the virtual environment.
+##### Activate the virtual environment.
 The command to activate the virtual environment varies depending on your operating system:

 For Windows (Command Prompt):
 ```